hindu-comm/weblogs/manasataramgini/2015/11/2015-11-19_the-autumn-days.md

 ◊◊◊◊◊◊◊

 It was a dim autumn evening.
-The bustling city streets were a little quiet that night as the cold had suddenly set in.
+The bustling city streets were a little quietthat night as the cold had suddenly set in.
 Vidrum and Kalakausha were returning after a delightful dinner at a restaurant.
-Kalakausha barely concealing her excitement said: “Now for something really thrilling\!
+Kalakausha barely concealing her excitement said: “Now for something really thrilling!
 We need a quite secluded place.”
 Vidrum: “Calm down, let us go to my house – best place for anything like that.”
 Kalakausha: “Any chance Gardabh or Mahish might drop by?”
 Vidrum: “Don’t worry.
-They would call if they want to come and it is too late for that\!”
+They would call if they want to come and it is too late for that!”

 Back at Vidrum’s house he set up the cushions in a comfortable, dim-lit and quite room at the back of his house.
 The room had large glass window